flutter/website/README.md

 ## Creating and/or editing DartPad example code

 At the time of writing this (10/22/19) most of the code used to create DartPad examples is hosted on GitHub.
-However, this repo also contains some `.dart` files responsible for DartPad example code.
+However, this repo also contains some `.dart` files responsible for the DartPad example code.

 ### DartPad example code in GitHub gists
 A typical DartPad example takes the form of an `iframe`, e.g. within a codelab's markdown file: